Grass snake: Defence

-In defence they can produce a garlic-smelling fluid from the anal glands, and feign death (thanatosis) by becoming completely limp when they may also secrete blood (autohaemorrhage) from the mouth and nose.
+In defence they can produce a garlic-smelling fluid from their anal glands, and feign death (thanatosis) by becoming completely limp when they may also secrete blood (autohaemorrhage) from the mouth and nose.
 They may also perform an aggressive display in defence, hissing and striking without opening the mouth.
 They rarely bite in defence and lack venomous fangs.
 When caught they often regurgitate the contents of their stomachs.

-Grass snakes display a rare defensive behavior involving raising the front of the body and flattening the head and neck so that it resembles a cobra's hood, although the geographic ranges of grass snakes and of cobras overlap very little.
-However, the fossil record shows that the extinct European cobra Naja romani occurs in Miocene-aged strata of France, Germany, Austria, Romania, and Ukraine and thus overlapped with Natrix species including the extinct Natrix longivertebrata, suggesting that the grass snake's behavioral mimicry of cobras is a fossil behavior, although it may protect against predatory birds which migrate to Africa for the winter and encounter cobras there.
+Grass snakes display a rare defensive behaviour involving raising the front of their bodies and flattening their heads and necks so that they resemble cobras.
+However, the geographic ranges of grass snakes and of cobras overlap very little.
+However, the fossil record shows that the extinct European cobra Naja romani occurs in Miocene-aged strata of France, Germany, Austria, Romania, and Ukraine, thus overlapping with Natrix species including the extinct Natrix longivertebrata.
+This suggests that the grass snake's behavioural mimicry of cobras is a fossil behaviour, although it may also serve as protection against predatory birds that migrate to Africa for the winter and encounter cobras there.